facile-it/facile-it.github.io/content/blog/eng/automation-testing-a-step-back.md

 Having a test suite makes sense when used in a continuous integration system.
 Usually, tests are quite fast when taken individually, but they can start to become a problem when they are in large quantities.

 This may seem like a marginal problem but having a slow CI is problematic.
-So be careful because at the beginning tests can be like grains of sand and when the project becomes very large, the CI can becomes like a sandstorm and block the development process like a slow build.
+So be careful because at the beginning tests can be like grains of sand and when the project becomes very large, the CI can become a sandstorm and it can block the development process like a slow build.

 ## Make maintenance and refactoring harder